 Save the Children

 Save the Children wanted to find an innovative way to cut through the noise and connect with people on this issue.
-We identified a major factor was how disconnected and unimaginable the nightmare of experiencing bombs falling from the sky is.
+The primary challenge was that, through geographical distance and lack of personal connection with those affected, the nightmare of being in a place where bombs are actually falling from the sky is quite unimaginable.

 The tool was created as a starting point, to promote awareness and stimulate discussion around what is acceptable in modern warfare, and to highlight the many dire consequences of the use of explosive weapons in urban areas - from direct fatalities, to contaminated water, to families torn apart and many more.